diegomarquez/game-builder/README.md

 ###### TODO List:

-- Deploy Website

 - Annoying tasks
-    - sound-player.js
-        - Be able to set channels appart for a specific task, so that they don't need to be reloaded each time.
-The prototype basically crawls when it plays sound.
     - Rename delegate.js to broadcaster.js (think about a proper name)
     - Links to explanations of known errors, like requireJS
         - Normalize Error format.
 Maybe a little module to do so, it should recieve an object type and a message and with that build an error message